Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | (303) 989-6666

 Located in Idaho Springs, Indian Hot Springs are the closest hot springs to Denver.
-Their main hot springs pool is encased within a glass dome.
+Its main hot springs pool is encased within a glass dome.
 It acts as a sort of greenhouse, creating a warm, humid atmosphere that allows the tropical plants surrounding the pool to thrive.

 Those seeking privacy can reserve an indoor bath or outdoor jacuzzi.
 Adults may opt for a clothing-optional experience inside the unique geothermal caves on site.
 Spa services and accommodations are also available, including resort rooms and cabin rentals.